-Full-time employees and other employees, retirees and COBRA participants enrolled in a Michigan State University medical plan during 2017 will receive a Form 1095-C.
+Full-time employees and other employees, retirees and COBRA participants enrolled in a Michigan State University medical plan during the current tax year will receive a Form 1095-C.

-If you were not full-time (worked an average of 30 or more hours per week) during the 2017 calendar year and were not enrolled in health care coverage through Michigan State University at any time during 2017, you should not receive a 1095-C. You may also not receive a 1095-C if you were not the primary insured.
+If you were not full-time (worked an average of 30 or more hours per week) during the current tax calendar year and were not enrolled in health care coverage through Michigan State University at any time during the current tax year, you should not receive a 1095-C. You may also not receive a 1095-C if you were not the primary insured.

 When you receive your 1095-C, keep it for your records.